 - 1. Is there a specific person that handles questions regarding infertility coverage?
-Request your insurance company policies in writing regarding infertility.
+Request your insurance company policies regarding infertility, in writing.
 This may be found in the "exclusions" paragraphs located in your Benefits Booklet - 2.
 Is there a limitation on pre-existing conditions? - 3.
 What percent of fertility medicines, office visits and procedure expenses are covered? - 4.
 Is there a different co-payment for infertility services?
 For medication? - 5.
 What is the annual deductible per person?
 Per family? - 6.
 Is there a maximum out-of-pocket expense you can incur in a single year? - 7.
 Is pre-authorization required for any particular service or procedures? - 8.
 What specific procedures should be followed when filing a claim? - 9.
 Is there a particular pharmacy you must use for medication?
 Where is it located?
 Are injectable drugs obtained differently?
 Is there a prescription drug limit? - 10.
 Is there a limited length of time you can be treated for infertility? - 11.
 Are counseling services covered?
 What is the coverage and guidelines to be followed? - 12.
-Is a referral required? - 13.
+Is a referral required to see a fertility specialist? - 13.
 Is there a particular laboratory to be used? - 14.
-Are the following Infertility Diagnostics covered?: Hysterosalpingogram (HSG), Semen analysis, PCT test, Endometrial biopsy, Ultrasound, Laparoscopy - 15.
+Are the following Infertility Diagnostics covered?: Hormone tests, Genetic disease screening, Hysterosalpingogram (HSG), Semen analysis, Ultrasound, etc. - 15.
 Are the following Infertility Therapies covered: Medications (i.e., Clomiphene, Gonal-F, Follistim), Ultrasounds, Blood work and Lab Tests, Intrauterine insemination (IUI), In Vitro Fertilization